12 Things that Set Canadian Arctic City Iqaluit Apart (Part 3 of 3)

 As a result of the ever-growing population, rental prices are among the highest in Canada.
 You should expect to pay over $2,500 per month for a one-bedroom apartment.

-11. Smoking, Alcoholism and Garbage Problem.
+11. Smoking, Alcoholism and Garbage Problems.

-I was not sure if I should even talk about that, but the number of people smoking tobacco and drinking alcohol was so high, and there is so much garbage everywhere including the beautiful tundra, I couldn't resist calling an elephant in the room.
+I was not sure if I should even talk about that, but the number of people smoking tobacco and drinking alcohol was so high, and there was so much garbage everywhere including the beautiful tundra, I couldn't resist calling an elephant in the room.

 Iqaluit is facing a huge social and health crisis caused by smoking and alcohol consumption.
 The city is one of the few places where you can legally buy alcohol since it's prohibited in most of the Nunavut communities.